 The Task Force found in its review a consensus that presents regulatory practices often result in disincentives to the best in fiscal management.
 While they may be appropriate for many state agencies, they work less well at educational institutions and especially at major research institutions such as the University.
 We believe, again, that there are ways to insure accountability while achieving greater flexibility.
 For example: rigid line item budgeting makes impossible the effective use of limited resources in a timely basis and the requirement that unspent funds revert (which amounts to an annual loss of as much as $16 million at Chapel Hill) discourages the wisest use of tax funds, discourages local initiatives to reward good management and encourages spending rather than saving.
 It seems only good sense that university budgets should be on a program basis.

-The campus has benefited from the generosity of the people of North Carolina, expressed through the General Assembly, and the people have received a rich dividend from their investment.
+The campus has benefited from the generosity of the people of North Carolina, expressed through the N.C.
+General Assembly, and the people have received a rich dividend from their investment.
 This campus generates nearly $2 in other revenue for every $1 received in state appropriations.
 The present formula for treatment of overhead receipts (which allows the University to retain only 65 percent of the overhead receipts) clearly works to discourage aggressive pursuit of outside funds.
 We note with interest the approach of South Carolina, which not only allows its higher education institutions to retain all overhead receipts but actually rewards their success with an additional 25 percent from state appropriations.

 Another example of regulation which seems counterproductive to a major research university such as ours is the present $5000 threshold for equipment purchases which do not require state agency approval.
 Consideration should be given to increasing that level to $25,000.
 Similarly, we believe consideration should be given to flexibility in personnel classification since few teaching and research positions can be equated with positions of other state employees.